SoftBank CEO slams Games as Japan races to catch up on vaccinations

 In a series of tweets, the influential SoftBank Group CEO expressed bewilderment and concern about the Tokyo Olympics, calling Japan a “vaccine laggard” and saying the slow inoculation drive less than two months before the start of the Games could put people’s lives at risk.

 “Currently more than 80% of people want the Olympics to be postponed or cancelled.
-Who and on what authority is it being forced through?” the billionaire executive wrote in a Twitter post in Japanese over the weekend.
+Who and on what authority is it being forced through?” the billionaire executive, wrote in a tweet in Japanese over the weekend.

-In a follow-up tweet late on Sunday, Son wrote: “Does the IOC (International Olympic Committee) have the power to decide that the Games would go ahead?
+In a follow-up tweet late on Sunday, Son, who has 2.8 million followers, wrote: “Does the IOC (International Olympic Committee) have the power to decide that the Games would go ahead?

 “There’s talk about a huge penalty (if the Games are cancelled).
 But if 100,000 people from 200 countries descend on vaccine-laggard Japan and the mutant variant spreads, lives could be lost, subsidies could result if a state of emergency is called, and gross domestic product could fall.
 If we consider what the public has to endure, I think we could have a lot more to lose.”